mouhsen-ibrahim/github-actions/README.md

 1. **Use Descriptive Output Names**: Make output names clear and descriptive
 2. **Handle Default Values**: Always provide fallbacks for optional inputs
+3. **Add Helpful Descriptions**: Write clear descriptions for UI inputs
+4. **Set Appropriate Defaults**: Provide sensible default values for inputs
+5. **Use Required Wisely**: Only mark inputs as required when truly necessary
-3. **Validate Input**: Add basic validation for string inputs when needed
+6. **Validate Input**: Add basic validation for string inputs when needed
-4. **Escape Special Characters**: Be careful with strings containing special characters
+7. **Escape Special Characters**: Be careful with strings containing special characters
-5. **Use Quotes**: When in doubt, quote your variables to handle spaces
+8. **Use Quotes**: When in doubt, quote your variables to handle spaces
-6. **Document Outputs**: Clearly document what each output contains
+9. **Document Outputs**: Clearly document what each output contains

 ## Troubleshooting